Age dissection of the vertical breathing motions in Gaia DR2: evidence for spiral driving: Breathing motions induced by spirals

 \subsection{Bulk vertical motions of the different age populations}

 We examine the star-forming model's vertical motions as a function of stellar age.
 The distribution of the bulk vertical motions in the meridional, $(R,z)$, plane, calculated at four different azimuthal wedges, for the three stellar populations at $t = 12~\Gyr$, are shown in Fig.~\ref{fig:meanvz_Rzmap_nbodysph}.
 Large-scale, non-zero vertical motions are present in all three populations.
 The absolute values of the mean vertical velocity, $|\avg{v_z}|$, are small, $\sim 5\kms$, but non-zero, increasing with height from the mid-plane.
 There are not enough stellar particles in the young population at large heights to measure a reliable mean vertical velocity for them there.
 The intermediate-age population exhibits a large $|\avg{v_z}|$ at larger heights; $|\avg{v_z}|$ gets somewhat weaker for the old stellar population.
-All three populations are coherently moving away from, or towards, the disc mid-plane indicating breathing modes predominate in all stellar populations.
-There are also bending modes present, but these are weaker compared to the breathing modes.
-(These bending modes will be studied in detail elsewhere, Khachaturyants et al. {\it in progress}).
-The intermediate-age population shows prominent bulk vertical breathing mode motions at those locations which contain the densest parts of the spirals, e.g., at $90\degrees \leq \phi \leq 180 \degrees$ and $-90\degrees \leq \phi \leq 0\degrees$ for radial extent $4 \le R/\kpc \le 9$.
+All three populations are coherently moving away from, or towards, the disc mid-plane indicating breathing motions predominate in all stellar populations.
+There are also bending motions present, but these are weaker compared to the breathing motions.
+These bending motions are studied in detail elsewhere (Khachaturyants et al. {\it submitted}).
+All three age populations exhibit prominent bulk vertical breathing motions in the $(R,z)$ plane.
 However, the azimuthal wedges used in Fig.~\ref{fig:meanvz_Rzmap_nbodysph} are large, therefore the coincidence of strong breathing motion with the spiral structure is not readily apparent in this figure.
+This is further demonstrated in Section~\ref{sec:novel_technique}.